Heisey

 - Vintage: 1940 – 1957

-- Description: This is such an elegant and beautiful creamer and sugar bowl set, it was hard to put it up for sale.
-The glass is beautifully edged in the Orchid pattern and a wonderful "ruffled" border.
+- Description: This is such an elegant and beautiful creamer and sugar set, it was hard to put it up for sale.
+The glass is beautifully etched in the Orchid pattern (#507), and a wonderful "ruffled" border.
 They are footed and even the foot and handles have an etched design.
 The bottom is embossed with the Heisey "H" inside the triangle but it is so tiny, it was almost impossible to capture in the pictures.
 Everything about this set says vintage glamour.
 Great as a hostess gift or bridal shower gift.
 Also makes the perfect gift for your favorite orchid grower!.

 - Material: Glass

 - Dimensions: Sugar: 5.25 inches Wide (including handles), Mouth opening is 4.0 inches Wide (at its widest point).
 4.0 inches Tall.
 Holds 5 oz.
-Creamer: 5.0 inches Wide (including spout), Mouth opening (not including spout) is 3.25 inches Wide, 4.0 inches Tall.
-Holds 5 oz.
+Creamer: 4.0 inches Tall, 5.0 inches Wide (including spout), Mouth opening is 3.25 inches Wide, Holds 5 oz.

 - Condition: Vintage- Used.
 Excellent condition.
 There are no cracks, scratches or chips except for normal wear.
 Please review all pictures and make sure you love this item before purchasing, we can't accept returns.
 Please remember these are VINTAGE and ANTIQUE items, they are NOT new, every effort has been made to show any scratches, wear and tear and imperfections.